antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

                       Default: Hello Web
 ```

 Here you can see the two parameters which you defined in `template.json`.
-Below is an example of invoking this template and customizing these values.
+The following is an example of invoking this template and customizing these values.

 ```
 $ dotnet new sayedweb -n Contosog.Web -o Contoso.Web -c Contoso -t ContosoAdmin
 ```

 This will result in the `_Layout.cshtml` file being updated.
-The `<title>` and `<footer>` elements are both updated and shown below.
+The `<title>` and `<footer>` elements are both updated.

 ```
 <title>@ViewData["Title"] - Contoso</title>